Tag Archive for: Bozeman Portrait Photographer

 Our goal was to make new environmental business headshots of their Home Equity & Mortgage and Consumer Loan Officers team.
 Furthermore, they wanted to have photos that were not only bright and inviting but also could showcase their hardworking employee’s personalities.

-From their inception, Rocky Mountain Credit Union‘s mission has been focusing on providing exemplary service to its members/owners.
+From its inception, Rocky Mountain Credit Union‘s mission has been focused on providing exemplary service to its members/owners.
 They needed professional high-quality business portraits that represented that ongoing mission.

 That’s where I came in.